yakazimir/kyler-website/content/post/infinity.md

 related to proving this for infinite sets).

 **The Infinite case**: The more surprising part of Cantor's theorem is that this applies to infinite sets.
-This is equivalent to the following claim:
+We will specifically try to prove the following claim:

 **Claim 1** $$| \mathbb{N} | \lt | \mathcal{P}(\mathbb{N})  |$$
-since what we are saying is that the size of
-$\mathbb{N}$, which we know is countably infinite, is smaller than something else.
+In keeping with our more general theme, what this claim says is that the cardinality of $\mathbb{N}$, which we know to be countably infinite, is smaller than something else.

 To demonstrate this, we will do the following: first, we will start with a